ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 Each presenter provided a different perspective on scaling.
 Dmitry and Daniel discussed the challenges and opportunities with growing an organization based in NYC, while Jesse provided the partner perspective on supporting organizations as they scale.
 Each brought extensive experience and insight to the discussion.

-## On Different ways to scale.
-The discussion opened up discussing different wants to scale, specifically on offshore vs distributed teams.
-Offshore, in this context, referring to a team of developers (potentially co-located) in another city or country, such as Ireland or Brazil.
-Scaling beyond offshoring (i.e a focus on one or two distinct locations), is implementing a fully distributed team - for example a team located in 16 countries across 11 cities.

-An apt analogy of offshore vs distributed, was that of architecture: monolithic vs microservices.
-As [software built is often a reflection of the team dynamic and communication](software reflects the organization), it is very important to organization your teams accordingly.
-Having teams located in different locations requires an extra level of orchestration and monitoring.
-Jira and documentation was heavily stressed ("If not written down, it doesn't exist").

-In addition to scaling through these methods, Jesse provided his perspectives on scaling your organization through a staffing augmenter/partner.
-Ideally, they want to be a true extension of what you do in your organization: help knockout your backlog; provide additional expertise.
-A partner can help you on a project by project basis, but most success is in long term engagements.

-Jesse described a _vendor_ as TGIF, while a _partner_ is restaurant that pairs your wine with your meal

-Another way to scale that Daniel raised (and I have personally championed at my organization) is to hire junior developers and train them.
-I have had great success hiring talented, hard-working, self-motivated developers in entry level positions who have rapidly transitioned into valuable and production team members.
-The key(s) for this to work?
-Have an excellent onboarding program (training) and strong management/leadership.

-## Challenges
-### General challenges scaling beyond one location
+## That's cool, but what are some challenges faced when scaling beyond one location?
+Good question!
+Some of the key challenges raised by the group included:
 - Architecture is hard - cannot share white board
+  - _As an aside, this seems like a great startup idea, why isn't this solved?_
 - Communication
-- Found no matter what city, run into a scaling problem
+- It was obsessed that no matter what city, you can (will) run into a scaling problem
   - Price of developers overseas starts to rise
   - Eventually everyone has a bench and a bench might run out.
-Team have people but not the people you need
+The team may have people but not the people you need
 - Working in different time zones
 - For remote developers:
   - If less than 7 years, then do not hire (junior developers do not work)
   - Hiring people without a strong CS background doesn’t work
 - *Note:* Never "try out" a developer, if fail the interview, do not just try them out

-## On creating a culture
+## On creating a culture (at scale)
-One of the key challanges was creating and maintainging a culture when people are working in different locations, offices, and timezones.
-It can be hard to motivate and hard to keep the culture.
-The presenters has multiple viewpoints on how to potentially address this:
+Furthermore, and worthy of its own section, is the challenge of creating a culture when teams are located in different countries, regions, and time zones.
+How do you create and maintain a culture at scale?
+The presenters offered multiple viewpoints on how to potentially address this difficulty:
+- As leadership, ask and determine: How do we align with the culture?
 - Determine what people think about and what they feel
-- As leadership, ask and determine: How do we align with the culture?
 - Bring people out to New York for 1-2 weeks; Fly people back and forth
 - Have video calls (put people’s camera on)
 - People are social animals - have the "water cooler talk over Slack"
 - Need a balance between people who smile and people who are great engineers
-- Find people who get and appreciate taking on challenges
+- Find people who get and appreciate taking on challenges, specifically the challenge of working remotely
-- Can’t talk about why enough; People can lose ability to get excited without the why
+- Can’t talk about why enough; people can lose ability to get excited without the why
-  - Give people what *and* why, furthermore pitch tech team like investors
+  - Give people what **and** why, furthermore pitch the tech team like investors

-## Some keys to success (aka Let's make this work)
+## Some keys to success (aka let's make this work)
+- Design the teams first to create the architecture you want to create
+- Regularly have people meet in person (e.g. send people from NYC to Belfast)
+- Document everything (e.g. "If not written down, it doesn't exist")
 - Understand local power structure, have a local partner
 - When distributed - learn local labor laws.
 - Work with countries that other people don’t want to work in
 - Do your diligence, research the company, laws and the people you are looking to work with
-- Design the teams first to create the architecture you want to create
 - Must have good leadership in place.
 Need a partner you can trust.
 - Vertically align teams to areas of business and make sure everyone they need is collocated.
 It is critical to get teams independent, avoid spreading work amongst teams
-- Regularly have people meet in person (e.g. send people from NYC to Belfast)
-- Document everything (e.g. "If not written down, it doesn't exist")
 - When a region is found you liked, hire a recruiter
 - When working in different time zones, align people in a time "band"; shift to teams based on time zones

 ## My Key Takeaways
 - Communication is key, over-communicate
-  - when working with remote teams have
+  - when working with remote teams have video conferences, align in timezones
 - Building and maintaining culture is paramount
   - Have remote-teams visit NYC, have NYC teams meet their remote coworkers
   - Focus on the why